Kozea/CairoSVG/pages/svg_support.rst

 CairoSVG respects the scalable and vector parts of the format, when possible.
-PDF and PostScript formats allow vector graphics, and Cairo exports to these formats waithout rastering when possible.
+PDF and PostScript formats allow vector graphics, and Cairo exports to these formats without rastering when possible.

-Based on ElementTree, CairoSVG needs SVG files that are XML tree, and is not fault-tolerent.
+Based on ElementTree or lxml, CairoSVG needs SVG files that are XML tree, and is not fault-tolerent.
 Namespaces are well supported.

-Inline CSS is supported, but external stylesheets are not supported at all.
+Inline CSS is supported.
+External stylesheets are also supported when the tinycss and lxml libraries are available.
-Using a simple CSS pre-processor before CairoSVG (transforming the CSS into XML attributes) is possible.

 Important SVG concepts